This article was written during a particularly long trip to Cardiff – on my way to Clash at the Castle in 2022.

-It’s Clash at the Castle day in the UK, which means it’s the biggest day for professional wrestling in the UK in thirty years – so it’s a good opportunity to check out the top five wrestling promos of all time!
+That day felt like the biggest event for professional wrestling in the UK in decades – which definitely gave me a good opportunity to check out the top five wrestling promos of all time!

 Though most people think of wrestling as two (or more) participants getting into a ring and pretending to hurt each other (very well and hopefully not for real, though the line sometimes blurs there), there’s so much more to it than that.